zenml-io/zenml/docs/book/quickstart-guide.md

 Normally at this point in a quickstart, you'd like to learn more about what the product has to offer (if the docs have succeeded in making you feel so).
 So there are essentially two choices you can make:

-- If your work involves a use-case that is fairly 'standard' training/inference/deployment, start with the [High Level API ](guides/high-level-api/)guide.
+- If your work involves a use-case that is fairly 'standard' training/inference/deployment, start with the [High Level API](guides/high-level-api/)guide.
 - If you have a more complex workflow that requires more control over your pipelines, start with the [Low Level API](guides/low-level-api/) guide.

 If you're not sure, pick any one of the above.
 They are the easiest way to learn how ZenML enables MLOps.